Introduction

 - Are you ready to move from talking about these issues to gaining skills that will help you take action and be an agent of change?

 The Center for Civic Engagement offers a variety of programs to help you explore social justice issues, develop advocacy skills, and take action.
-Our advocacy work focuses on providing leadership and support for social issues affecting our campus and communities.
-We collaborate with campus and community organizations to help raise awareness of and address the pressing social issues of our time.
-From meeting with students one-on-one to hosting a community-wide annual Advocacy Conference, the CCE has opportunities for all students interested in advocacy and making change.
+Our advocacy work focuses on providing leadership and support for social and environmental issues impacting our many communities.
+We collaborate with campus and community organizations to help raise awareness and address the pressing matters of our time.
+From meeting with students one-on-one, leading our annual Advocacy Month, and hosting Civic Dinners, the CCE provides students the opportunity to learn, develop, and implement important advocacy skills and tactics.
+The CCE has opportunities for all students interested in making a positive impact on their communities.

-Salem State’s annual Advocacy Conference includes guest speakers and workshops for students who are interested in learning about social justice issues and gaining activist skills.
-Social justice issues addressed in previous years have included: immigration, voting rights, women’s rights, economic and housing justice, racial justice, and LGBTQ rights, among others.
+Salem State’s Annual Advocacy Month is 31 days of programming during March where students learn about social justice issues and gain activist skills.
+The month includes workshops, opportunities to engage in advocacy, and learn and network with local advocates.
+Social justice issues addressed in previous years have included: immigration, voting rights, women’s rights, economic and housing justice, racial justice, and LGBTQ+ rights, among others.
+This annual program began as Advocacy Day in 2017, became Advocacy Week in 2021, and in 2022 was officially Advocacy Month.

-These annual conferences are open to the public.
+Advocacy Month programs are open to the public. are open to the public.
 Please contact the Center for Civic Engagement if you, your organization, or your school are interested in attending.
-Learn more about past Advocacy Conferences.
+Learn more about past Advocacy Month Programs.

 Advocacy Education